India Travel Tips: My Tips for Solo Females and Women Traveling in India

 9. Always trust your intuition or gut instinct

 Whilst the hassle can be really annoying don’t let a couple of scam artists jade your opinion of all Indian people.
 Honestly the most incredible things can happen in India if you have an open mind and an open heart and I have been amazed more than once by the hospitality of Indian people (see the time I got invited to an wedding anniversary party in a small village near Khajuraho) After you’ve been traveling in India for a while you will be able to tell who is genuine and who isn’t, don’t be afraid to accept an invitation but always trust your gut instinct.
 I often decide not to stay in a hotel or get in a rickshaw simply because I looked in the eyes of the guy and something didn’t feel right.

 10. Take your a mobile phone and get an Indian sim card

 In India there are more mobile phones than toilets everyone has one and as a woman traveling in India alone I feel a lot safer with one.
 I can keep in touch with people, call to book a hotel room and get the guesthouse to pick me up or to call a cab (or use an app) or call for help if needed.
 By having internet on my phone I can always bring up a map if I’m lost and when I’m in a rickshaw I can track where he is going on the map to make sure he is going the right way and doesn’t overcharge me.
-Getting an Indian sim card requires a bit of paperwork and can be a bit of a hassle but it’s well worth it – you can see my guide on how to get an Indian sim card.
+Getting an Indian sim card requires a bit of paperwork and can be a bit of a hassle but it’s well worth it – you can see my guide on how to get an Indian sim card or make it easy with Trabug who will deliver to your hotel a smartphone and local 4G Indian sim card ready to go.
+(More info here)

 11. Keep it in perspective